groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh docker
 ```

-This creates a package `work/docker.tgz` contains a Makefile that needs to be adjusted to
+This creates a package `work/docker.tgz` contains a Makefile that needs
-the parameters needed for the Docker installation.
+to be adjusted to the parameters needed for the Docker installation.

 ## Process to create a release

-The release process must ensure the qulaity of the release and that changes made since the last
+The release process must ensure the quality of the release and that
-release do not result in regressions in the functionality or security of the DSAS.
-The process
+changes made since the last release do not result in regressions in the
+functionality or security of the DSAS.
+The process is separated into two
-is separated into two phases; a test phase and a phase to build and create the release.
+phases; a test phase and a phase to build and create the release.

 ### Release test process

-Before the tests, it is necessary to ensure that the latest versions of TinyCore packages are
+Before the tests, it is necessary to ensure that the latest versions of
-used with the commands
+TinyCore packages are used with the commands

 ```
 ./make.sh clean